Emergency Laceration Kits That Actually Work in US ERs (2026)

 Wound Preparation Supplies

-- Local anesthetic with syringes/needles: Patient comfort during repair
+• Local anesthetic with syringes/needles: Ensure patient comfort

 Hemostasis and Visualization Tools